 Know Where to Find Cheap Flights

-If you insist on getting as far away from your apartment as possible, then you're going to need some major discount-searching skills.
-Start with Secret Flying, a website that posts the cheapest flights found on the internet daily ($300 roundtrip to Europe, to Barcelona for less than $200, and the like).
+If you're set on getting as far away from your apartment as possible, then you're going to need some major discount-searching skills.
+Start with Secret Flying, a website that posts the cheapest flights found on the internet daily ($300 roundtrip to Europe, to Barcelona for less than $200, and more).
 Subscribe to its email newsletter to find out about the latest deals ASAP.

 If you're flexible, Skyscanner has a nifty "everywhere" function that allows you to see the cheapest flights to anywhere in the world from your origin.
 You don't even have to submit exact dates; just search the entire month.